The European School of Oncology offers oncology e-learning via e-ESO, a platform dedicated to providing distance learning materials in the form of:

 The intent of the clinical cases discussions is exclusively educational and neither ESO nor the involved Experts and Discussants can take responsibility for individual treatment/management decisions nor that considerations were complete, exhaustive or accurate.
 The drugs and the medical interventions mentioned in the discussions are not the only therapeutic options, but simply reflect the personal choices of the presenter.
 ESO's intent is not to provide paradigms but to debate real issues in order to improve the level of its educational offer.
 The clinical case presentations are not meant to provide medical advice and patients and the general public visiting the website should always seek professional medical advice.

 The website contains presentations aimed at providing new knowledge and competences.
 These materials remain property of the authors or ESO respectively.
 Each author continues to retain the rights to reproduce the specific images and text which he/she provided.
-Users are granted permission to view, but not download, the presentations; for any other use, they must seek permission from ESO (Via Turati, 29 - Milan, Italy).
+Users are granted permission to view and, if permitted by the author, to download the presentations.
+In any case, for any use other than personal, they must seek permission from ESO (Via Turati, 29 - Milan, Italy).
 Presentations from any single author or multiple authors may not be reproduced without the written consent of that author.
 In turn, authors are required to ascertain and respect the copyright property of the information they provide in their presentations and to include the source of such information.
 ESO is not responsible for any injury and/or damage to persons or property as a matter of a products liability, negligence or otherwise, or from any use or operation of any methods, products, instructions or ideas contained in the material published in these presentations.
 Because of the rapid advances in medical sciences, we recommend that independent verification of diagnoses and drugs dosages should be made.
 Every effort has been made to faithfully reproduce the material as submitted.
 However, no responsibility is accepted for omissions.
 ESO does not endorse any opinions expressed in the presentations.